Read This First

 Prompt 3: Provide 5 stories from history of individuals who couldn’t relinquish life-diminishing ideologies or notions due to the trap of vested interests.

-The central claim is this: Throughout history, there have been numerous instances where individuals, often of significant influence or intellect, have been unable to relinquish life-diminishing ideologies or notions, primarily due to the trap of vested interests.
+In plain terms: Throughout history, there have been numerous instances where individuals, often of significant influence or intellect, have been unable to relinquish life-diminishing ideologies or notions, primarily due to the trap of vested interests.

 While Tesla is celebrated for his genius and contributions to electrical engineering, his later life was marked by increasingly eccentric beliefs and projects that consumed vast amounts of his time and resources.
 Tesla became obsessed with developing wireless transmission of energy, investing heavily in the construction of the Wardenclyffe Tower.
 Despite evidence and expert opinions suggesting the impracticality of his grand vision, Tesla refused to abandon his project, which ultimately contributed to his financial ruin and isolation.